Family Based Visas

 - Criminal Records from Cuba, and also from any other country where the beneficiary has lived for more than one year since age 16.*

 - Medical examination.* Beneficiaries need to check the list of hospitals where they can have their medical examination.
 On the day of their medical appointment, they should bring this list along with the letter from the National Visa Center indicating their case number.

 - Affidavit of Support, form I-864 must be completed by the petitioner and sent to the National Visa Center.

-- Please note that K visas do not require form I-864, but should bring proof of the petitioner’s economic solvency, which may include the I-134 Affidavit of Support.
+- Please note that K visas do not require form I-864, but may bring the I-134 Affidavit of Support as proof of the petitioner’s economic solvency.

 - Relationship evidence in K-1, K-3, IR-1, CR-1, and F2A spouse cases.
 This may include photos taken of the family during the marriage, letters, phone records, joint bills, or any other evidence that demonstrates that the relationship is bona fide.

 - IV processing fee.
 If the petitioner did not pay the IV processing fee at the National Visa Center, the applicant will need to pay the corresponding fee at the time of the consular interview.
 Note that NVC generally will not schedule a visa interview until this fee is paid.

 Please refer to the fee chart for K-visa processing.